 Living in Monaco

 Living in Monaco is perhaps also a party every day; certainly in the field of tax benefits.
 Anyone who earns well and officially lives in Monaco can save a lot of money here on assets and income tax, among other things.
 The Principality of Monaco is not part of the European Union and is therefore not automatically subject to European mandates and directives.
-Due to a tradition of settlement with neighboring France, customs duties and VAT do apply in Monaco.
+Due to a tradition of settlement with neighbouring France, customs duties and VAT do apply in Monaco.
 Since 1870, Monaco no longer levies income tax on its residents.
 This applies to people of Monegasque nationality as well as anyone born outside Monaco.
 Unfortunately, residents of Monaco with French nationality do have to pay income tax.

 However, residents who carry out a commercial or industrial activity whose foreign turnover exceeds 25% of the total turnover are subject to an income tax of 33.33%, including on the income from the activities within Monaco.
 In addition, companies that receive income from patents or certain copyrights are subject to an income tax of 33.33%.
-A percentage that is a lot more favorable than the tax payment in other countries.
+A percentage that is a lot more favourable than the tax payment in other countries.

 International population in Monaco

 With about 36,000 residents, the residents live close together on just over a square mile on the Mediterranean coast.
 About 22% of the population is Monegasque, the rest of a cosmopolitan mix of French, Italian, British, and most other European identities, as are American, Australian, African, Russian, and Middle Eastern citizens.
 The Principality became a full member of the UN in 1993 and a member of the Council of Europe in October 2004 and is therefore certainly not an outsider in the field of international politics.